 Earlier in his career, Rafael held risk management and project management roles on a variety of complex infrastructure-related assignments.
-Representative roles/projects include Chief Risk Manager for a consultancy services contract with the National Water Commission (Mexico) for a $1.5 billion tunnel project, leading a team of eight risk analysts and 24 construction superintendents; integrated change control and scheduling requirements for five elevated highways in Mexico, with a total estimated value of $100 million; and Project Manager for a civil project at the Cozumel International Airport in Quintana Roo, México.
+Representative roles and projects include chief risk manager for a consultancy services contract with the National Water Commission (Mexico) for a $1.5 billion tunnel project, leading a team of eight risk analysts and 24 construction superintendents; integrated change control and scheduling requirements for five elevated highways in Mexico, with a total estimated value of $100 million; and project manager for a civil project at the Cozumel International Airport in Quintana Roo, México.

 Rafael received a master’s degree in civil engineering, project management from Universidad La Salle.
 In addition, he completed the “Managementor” program at Harvard Business School.
 Rafael is a certified project management professional through the Project Management Institute and a member of ASIS International, a global network of security professionals.
 He is a native Spanish speaker and is proficient in English and has basic knowledge of French.

 Case Study – Protecting the 2008 U.S. Presidential Election from Cyber Attacks

 Impact of COVID-19 on U.S. Cannabis Dispensary Security